A-Z parents guide

-First Stop Transport – Travel Training may assist older children to learn to travel safely and independently.
+Information for travelling independently may assist older children to learn to travel safely and independently.

 Children can start Kindergarten at the beginning of the school year if they turn 5 on or before 31 July that year.
 By law, all children must be in compulsory schooling by their 6th birthday.
 For more information on preparing your child and orientation programs visit Starting school.